Contact Us

 There are several practical ways to make a home less attractive to spiders:

-• seal gaps around doors, windows, and utility penetrations
+- seal cracks in the foundation and gaps around windows, doors, and utility penetrations

 These steps can help, but they work best when paired with a professional treatment plan.